syncfusion-content/javascript-docs/js/TreeGrid/Data-Binding.md

 ### Hierarchy Datasource Binding

-The following code example shows you how to bind the **Hierarchical** local data into the TreeGrid control.
+The following code example shows you how to bind the hierarchical local data into the TreeGrid control.

 {% highlight js %}
             var projectData = [